Articles of Association

 12.3

 Resolutions by the board are adopted by simple majority.
-In the event of parity of votes, the chairman has the casting vote.
+In the event of parity of votes, the Chair has the casting vote.

 12.4

-The board is quorate when at least half the members are present, including the chairman or deputy chairman.
+The board is quorate when at least half the members are present, including the Chair or Vice-Chair.

 12.5

-The chairman convenes and presides over the meetings of the board, which must be held 4 times a year as a minimum.
+The Chair convenes and presides over the meetings of the board, which must be held 4 times a year as a minimum.
 Meetings must be held when requested by at least 4 members.

 12.6